 Québec has a tax system similar to other Canadian provinces, however, Quebec is the only province that requires its residents to prepare and submit “two separate tax returns”.

 - The Federal Income Tax and Benefit Return (or T1 General) is completed and submitted to the federal government – Canada Revenue Agency (CRA).

 - The Quebec Provincial Tax Return (or TP-1) is completed in your tax software at the same time but submitted separately to the provincial government Revenu Quebec (RQ).

 Progressive Tax Rate Structure

-Québec’s Tax Brackets for Tax Year 2019
+Québec’s Income Tax Brackets for the 2020 Tax Year

 - Solidarity Tax Credit: This is a credit for low and middle-income families.
 Your income and family make-up help determine your eligibility.
 Learn more.